zaman-lab/bias-classification-microsite-2019/README.md

 ### Game Page

-> NOTE: the game has not yet been implemented

 The Game Page asks the visitor to guess which of two Twitter accounts has a higher calculated anti-Trump bias score.

 After submitting their guess, the visitor is iteratively presented with another discrete pair of users to rank until there are no more discrete pairs remaining.